-Slide ukulele tuning is G- C- E- G. In order to use your familiar chords in this tuning, you just need to adjust the first string fingerings.
+Slide uke tuning is G- C- E- G. In order to use your familiar chords in this tuning, you just need to adjust the first string fingerings.

-Tuning your ukulele half step down from Standard G–C–E–A ukulele tuning is easy.
+If you want to tune your ukulele half step down from Standard G–C–E–A tuning is easy.
 Just drop the pitch of each string down to the next note so your strings become F#–B–D#–G#.

-In order to tune your ukulele half step up from Standard G–C–E–A ukulele tuning, just change the pitch of each string up to the next note so your strings become G#–C#–F–A#.
+To tune your ukulele half step up from Standard G–C–E–A tuning, just change the pitch of each string up to the next note so your strings become G#–C#–F–A#.